 The specific purpose of the Council is to promote the philosophy of independent living, including a philosophy of consumer control, peer support, self-help, self-determination, equal access and individual and system advocacy in order to maximize the leadership, empowerment, independence and productivity of individuals with disabilities, and promote the integration and full inclusion of individuals with disabilities into the mainstream of society.
 It is also to promote the development and expansion of independent living programs and concepts on a statewide basis, provide guidance to State agencies and local planning and administrative entities that are providing independent living services assisted pursuant to Title VII of the Act, provide guidance to State agencies and local planning and administrative entities that are providing independent living services, and to improve working relationships among councils, centers for independent living, State, federal, and non-federal programs.

-Council meetings shall be held at accessible locations as selected by the council and coordinated by DSE Staff, as requested.
+Council meetings shall be held at accessible locations and/or virtually as selected by the council and coordinated by DSE Staff, as requested.

 Article V. Council Members